Seed Selection for Human-Oriented Image Reconstruction via Guided Diffusion

 \section{Abstract}

 Conventional methods for scalable image coding for humans and machines require the transmission of additional information to achieve scalability.
-A recent diffusion-based method avoids this by generating human-oriented images from machine-oriented images without extra bitrate.
-This method, however, uses a single random seed, which may lead to suboptimal image quality.
+A recent diffusion-based approach avoids this by generating human-oriented images from machine-oriented images without extra bitrate.
+However, it utilizes a single random seed, which may lead to suboptimal image quality.
 In this paper, we propose a seed selection method that identifies the optimal seed from multiple candidates to improve image quality without increasing the bitrate.
-To reduce computational cost, the selection is performed based on intermediate outputs obtained from early steps of the reverse diffusion process.
-Experimental results demonstrate that our method outperforms the baseline across multiple metrics.
+To reduce the computational cost, selection is performed based on intermediate outputs obtained from early steps of the reverse diffusion process.
+Experimental results demonstrate that our proposed method outperforms the baseline, which uses a single random seed without selection, across multiple evaluation metrics.